theAester/CommandProcessor/README.md

 # CommandProcessor
-Command Processor
+Command Processor<br>
-It processes your command
+It processes your command<br>
-your commands will be processed processing will occur upon your commads you can put it however you want
+your commands will be processed<br>
+processing will occur upon your commads<br>
+you can put it however you want <br>

 Its very very simple